12 best typing software programs to learn to type fast

 What is the average typing speed?

-On desktop or laptop keyboards the average typing speed is roughly 40-45 words per minute (wpm).
-Advanced typists reach 60-100 wpm but the fastest typists in the world can be well above 200 wpm.
-However, on mobile devices speed varies and is slower.
+On desktop or laptop keyboards, the average typing speed is roughly 40-45 words per minute (wpm).
+Advanced typists reach 60-100 wpm, but the fastest typists in the world can be well above 200 wpm.
+However, speed varies and is slower on mobile devices.

 Image Credit: RataType Virtual Keyboard

-What is the best typing software tutor 2023 in your opinion?
-Are you using any typing programs in your homeschool curriculum?
+What is the best typing software 2025, in your opinion?
+Are you using any programs in your homeschool curriculum?
 Please let us know in the comments below.

 Thanks a lot for reading.
 Please share this review on social media.

-Disclaimer: This site contains affiliate links to some providers of online typing software programs and tutors. courselounge may receive a commission for purchases made through these links.
+Disclaimer: This site contains affiliate links. courselounge may receive a commission for purchases made through these links.
 It does not add any extra costs.
 All reviews, opinions, descriptions and comparisons expressed here are our own.